 The fund has not defined a minimum share of sustainable investments with an environmental objective that are not aligned with the EU taxonomy.

-What is the minimum share of sustainable investments with a social objective?
+What is the minimum share of socially sustainable investments?

 The fund has not defined a minimum share of socially sustainable investments.